Second Step® Insights

 These competencies not only enhance interpersonal relationships but also contribute to professional growth and success.
 Employers consistently cite these skills as essential for fostering a positive work environment and driving organizational outcomes.

-How SEL prepares students for the workforce
+How strengthening human skills prepares students for the workforce

-SEL integrates seamlessly into educational settings to help prepare students for future career challenges in several ways:
+Human skills instruction integrates seamlessly into educational settings to help prepare students for future career challenges in several ways:

-Instilling social-emotional skills not only helps support students’ academic success but also helps prepare them to navigate and excel in their chosen careers—contributing positively to both their personal growth and the broader societal and economic landscape.
+Strengthening human skills not only helps support students’ academic success but also helps prepare them to navigate and excel in their chosen careers—contributing positively to both their personal growth and the broader societal and economic landscape.